mediadnan/Failures/docs/source/guide/reporter.md

 Note here that we didn't explicitly return ``None`` when a failure occurs, nor that we needed to wrap every step in ``try/except`` blocks.
-The reporter under ``with`` statement will automatically catch and add metadata to each failure then re-raise it to the outer layer reporter's scope or handler.
+The reporter under ``with`` statement will automatically catch and add its metadata to each failure then re-raise it to the outer layer reporter's scope or handler.

-Note also that we don't need to pass the reporter between functions as argument, the failure metadata passed via the exception.
+Note also that we don't need to pass reporters between functions as arguments; the failure's metadata is passed via the exception.

-One more thing to point out here, is that ``with Reporter('inverse_sqrt') as reporter`` returns the ``Reporter('inverse_sqrt')`` itself, and in this specific case the reporter is not really neaded as nothing will be reported.
+One more thing to point out here, is that ``with Reporter('inverse_sqrt') as reporter`` returns the ``Reporter('inverse_sqrt')`` itself, and in this specific case the reporter is not really needed as nothing will be reported.

-So in this context, this:
+So in this context, this code:
 ```python
 ...
 with Reporter('inverse_sqrt') as reporter:
     with reporter('converting'):
         ...
 ```
-Will have the same effect as this:
+Will have the same effect as this one:
 ```python
 ...
 with Reporter('inverse_sqrt'):